aws-samples/serverless-mail/ses-credential-rotation/manual-rotation/README.md

 The following parameters are required when deploying the Cloudformation stack

-* SecretName - How to name the secret values in Systems Manager Paramter Store, for example "SESEmailSecret"
+* SecretName - How to name the secret values in Systems Manager Parameter Store, for example "SESEmailSecret"
 * IAMUserName - The name of the IAM user to create that will be able to send email, for example "ses-send-email-user"
 * KMSKeyID - (Optional) The ID of a Customer Managed key to encrypt the secret in Parameter Store, the default key AWS managed key is used if this is not specified
 * SESSendingResourceCondition - Valid values are configuration-set or identity - This is the resource type that will be given IAM permission to send raw email via SMTP